Gel'fand's inverse problem for the graph Laplacian: Wave Equation

 \begin{definition}[Time derivatives] For a function $u: G\times \mathbb{N}\to \mathbb{R}$, we define the discrete first and second time derivatives at $(x,t_0)$ by \ba & & D_t u(x,t_0)=u(x,t_0+1)-u(x,t_0), \qquad t_0 \geqslant 0, \\ & & D_{tt} (x,t_0)=u(x,t_0+1)-2u(x,t_0)+u(x,t_0-1), \qquad t_0 \geqslant 1. \ea These are sometimes called the forward difference and the second-order central difference in time. \end{definition}

 We consider the following initial value problem for the discrete wave equation with the Neumann boundary condition:

 where the values of $u$ on $\partial G$ are uniquely determined by the values on $G$ via the Neumann boundary condition at each time step.
-More precisely, the definition of the Neumann boundary value (\ref{Neumanndef}) yields that
+More precisely, using the definition of the Neumann boundary value (\ref{Neumanndef}) gives

 We require $\partial_{\nu}W|_{\partial G}=0$ for the compatibility of the initial value and Neumann boundary condition.
 The initial conditions and the boundary condition imply that $u(x,1)=u(x,0)=W(x)$ for all $x\in G\cup\partial G$.